zegster/web-development-with-advanced-javascript/README.md

 #### Assignments:
-- SWAPI [*NOTE:swapi.co is longer in service, thus is project may not run correctly*]
+- SWAPI [*NOTE: swapi.co is longer in service, thus is project may not run correctly*]
 - Basic Backend
 - ~~Web Service~~ [undisclosed]